CorentinRoux12/X-Wing-Score-Tracker-2.5/README.md

 This app will help you easily manage and track your X-Wing 2.5 games

 Track your:
-- Score
+  - Scores
   - Rounds
-- Point From Kill or From Mission
+  - Point From Kill ou From Mission
-- You can import the XWS from your and your opponent list
+  - Import XWS list for you and your opponent
-- Time left
+  - Timer
-- Optional Random Timer: randomly picks between 72 to 78 minutes using the proper odds from AMG
+  - Random Time: Défaut 72 to 78 minutes using the AMG Rules
-- Option to Hide the Timer
+  - Secret Timer
-- Set an alarm for the end of the round
+  - Set a custom Alarm for the end of the game
-- Random Scenario Selection
-- AMG scenario PDF's
+  - Pickup a random mission
+  - Choose between the 4 missions
-- Log a history of your games
+  - PDF of the mission
+  - Register each dices rolls
+  - Historical of each game with the dice statistics